SamL98/SPSkip/README.md

 ## Common

 Contains the script `load_dylib.py` that inserts the specified library into the specified binary.
-It also has the ability to disable ASLR for the binary.
+It also has the ability to disable ASLR for the binary and set the max protection value for the `__TEXT` segment.